damccull/freetimeprogrammer/input/posts/adopting-remote-unifi-devices-with-windows-server-dhcp.md

     - Ubiquiti
     - UniFi
     - Networking
-Lead: Learn to use a vendor-specific DHCP Option 43 to inform UniFi Access Points about a UniFi Controller on another network.
+Lead: Learn to use a vendor-specific DHCP Option 43 to inform UniFi devices about a UniFi Controller on another network.
 ---
 <style>